shawnowiro/Tulip-monitoring-system/README.md

 ### 1.1 Overview

-Tulips (*Tulipa* spp.) are cool-season spring-blooming bulbous perennials belonging to the family *Liliaceae*.
+Tulips  are cool-season spring-blooming bulbous perennials belonging to the family *Liliaceae*.
 Native to Central Asia and cultivated worldwide since the 16th century, tulips are prized for their vivid cup-shaped blooms and seasonal beauty.
-They are highly sensitive to temperature and require a well-defined cold vernalisation period — typically 12 to 14 weeks at 2 °C – 9 °C — for successful bulb development and bloom initiation [8].
+They are highly sensitive to temperature and require a well-defined cold vernalisation period — typically 12 to 14 weeks at 2 °C – 9 °C — for successful bulb development and bloom initiation.

 In controlled greenhouse environments, which are increasingly standard in commercial tulip production, continuous environmental monitoring is critical.
 Deviations in temperature, humidity, soil moisture, or gas composition can rapidly lead to crop loss through fungal disease, heat stress, root rot, or oxygen displacement at the root zone.
 The embedded monitoring system described in this deliverable is designed to track and respond to the six key parameters documented below.